kylezeeuwen/ds-stackoverflow2020-analysis/README.md

 # Acknowledgements

 * Udacity is so far so good 👍.
 The review of my first submission was thorough and valuable.
-Some cliff notes can be found [here](./docs/project_rubric.md)
+Some summary notes can be found [here](./docs/project_rubric.md)
 * Cover photo : https://unsplash.com/photos/oMpAz-DN-9I : free via [Unsplash](https://unsplash.com/license) : great photo by [Greg Rakozy](https://unsplash.com/@grakozy)
 * Stack Overflow for conducting the survey and sharing the [results](https://insights.stackoverflow.com/survey/2020)